Dr. Phil. Bernard Porges married Caroline Hirsch from Prague

 in the Napoleonic Wars.)

-In 1913 the King of Saxony granted the title of Professor on Nathan
+In 1913, the King of Saxony granted the title of Professor to Nathan

 Porges as recognition for his scholarship and teaching and he was

 He had a profound knowledge of early Hebrew printed works and of